A Brief History

 Franklin Roosevelt died in 1945 and the last (hopefully the last!) president to die in office was John Kennedy, shot in Dallas, Texas in 1963.
 Like Lincoln, Kennedy was not from Ohio!
 Somehow, William Taft, Benjamin Harrison, and Ulysses Grant, all from Ohio, managed to survive their presidencies.
 Hopefully any future candidates from the Buckeye State will disregard the ominous past and throw their hat into the ring anyway!

-What presidential trivia do you consider odd history?
+Question for students (and subscribers): What presidential trivia do you consider odd history?
+Please let us know in the comments section below this article.

 The best book on Ohio’s presidents is…